ways to visit Colca Canyon

 Arequipa is a beautiful town that should be explored alongside visiting Colca canyon.
 I recommend 3-4 days in total which includes 2 days to visit Colca Canyon.

-This should you give one full day in Arequipa to visit the many great rooftop bars to take in the incredible views of Misti Volcano, and eat at one of the many great cafes or restaurants as well.
+With 3-4 days in Arequipa, this should you give one full day in Arequipa to visit the many great rooftop bars to take in the incredible views of Misti Volcano, and eat at one of the many great cafes or restaurants as well.
 You may also potentially want one rest day after you return from the canyon.

 For more detailed information on how to plan your days in Arequipa alongside a trip to Colca Canyon, then head to the post below: